Hi Anne. what do you do and what brought you to Asia?

 I am a People Strategy consultant and I support fast-growing startups in building high performing and scalable organisations to help them go through their next stage of growth successfully.

-I moved to Singapore with my husband and two kids in 2013 with Google (after a short stay in India).
-I worked at Google for 10 years before starting my own gig 4 years ago.
+I moved from France to Singapore with my husband and two kids in 2013 with Google (after a short stay in India).
+I worked at Google for 10 years before starting my own gig 5 years ago.
 I joined Google in 2005 from the Paris office as the company was still quite small (5,000 employees globally and 1,500 in EMEA).
-I was hired to build the employer brand in EMEA (at that time no one knew Google as an employer of choice yet!) and the talent sourcing strategy.
+I was hired to build the employer brand and the talent sourcing strategy in EMEA (at that time Google was not known as an employer of choice yet and job applications were rock bottom!).
 In 2013 the company had over 55,000 employees.
 Most of our processes were not fit for that size anymore and I redesigned and optimised a number of HR processes (running pilots in APAC and rolling out globally).

 My decision to leave Google to start my business had to do with the limited scope for significant innovation in Talent Management and the fact that I started to develop a real passion for developing new organisational models and rethinking the way we manage people.